Skip to main content

 No plastic bags

 Plastic bags are not recyclable curbside.
-They tear and wrap around the moving parts in recycling processing machines, leading to increased maintenance costs, equipment damage, and even worker-safety issues.
+They tear and wrap around the moving parts in recycling processing machines, leading to higher maintenance costs, equipment damage, and even worker-safety issues.

 No needles or syringes